AA/PPS 02.02.30 - Undergraduate Academic Advising Policies

 As an integral part of teaching and learning at Texas State, advising is a student-centered, collaborative process that engages students in educational planning to promote academic, personal, and professional development, while considering diverse interests, abilities, and goals.

 Texas State embraces the National Academic Advising Association’s (NACADA) concept of advising.
 Advisors and students meet individually or in small groups, assisted when and where appropriate by technology.
 Both have responsibilities and rights in a learning environment that fosters the retention and graduation of students.
 This interaction is best understood as a special opportunity for teaching, learning, and mentoring where each individual student’s aspirations and skills are the focus of the conversations or communications.
 Serving as a guide and mentor to the students, the advisor helps students establish or refine academic and career goals, while learning the value and responsibilities of higher education.
 The advisors’ responsibilities include the transmission and translation of policies that affect students’ completion of their undergraduate degrees.

 Professional academic advisors are hired by the undergraduate colleges.
 Professional academic advisors, functioning as teachers and mentors, must hold at least a baccalaureate degree and preferably an advanced degree or coursework toward such a degree.
 Their primary responsibilities are:

-Academic Advisor II – has primary contact with the undergraduate students; encompasses all the responsibilities of Academic Advisors I, but also performs specific project responsibilities assigned by the Supervisor, College Advising Center; is selected and hired in consultation with the college dean.
+Student Development Specialist I – has primary contact with undergraduate students; encompasses all the responsibilities of the academic advisor I; performs specific project responsibilities assigned by the Center’s supervisor; is selected and hired in consultation with the college dean.

-Academic Advisor I – has primary contact with the undergraduate students, but may provide indirect supervision of administrative assistant and student workers in the college advising center; is selected and hired by Supervisor, College Advising Center.
+Academic Advisor I – has primary contact with undergraduate students; may provide indirect supervision of administrative assistants and student workers in the Center; is selected and hired by a Center’s supervisor or director.